naitik-dixit42/Final-for-AI-Game-Developing---The-Collector/README.md

 - Game over when lives run out
 - Synthesized sounds and looping background music (no external assets required)

+Code Note:
+- lib is a folder inside the folder (final) storing all files, lib is the folder for files like enemy.lua, player.lua etc. So if you see lib anywhere don't get confused.

 Run (desktop):

 1. Install LOVE2D: https://love2d.org